Creoox/creoox-ifc2gltfcxconverter/specification/extract-outer-shape.md

 This filter can be combined with `extractOuterShape`: the listed types are excluded regardless of whether they would otherwise appear in the outer shape.

+**Limitations**

+Type-based exclusion is coarse: it removes an entire IFC class, so it only helps when the unwanted geometry maps cleanly to its own type.
+Two common cases where it does not:

+- IFC does not distinguish interior from exterior walls by type - both are `IfcWall` (or `IfcWallStandardCase`).
+Whether a wall is external is carried by a property (`Pset_WallCommon.IsExternal`), not by the type, so you cannot drop only interior walls through this filter.
+- Furniture, vehicles, vegetation, and similar objects are frequently exported under a single generic type, typically `IfcBuildingElementProxy`.
+Excluding that type removes all of them at once and may also drop unrelated proxy geometry, so it is all-or-nothing rather than selective.

+In short, `excludeGeometryForIfcTypes` matches only on the IFC type; distinctions that live in properties or attributes (external/internal status, object category) cannot be expressed through it.